• Skip to primary navigation

 Instructions

-• Bring a medium-size pot of salted water to a boil.
-Set up an ice-water bath next to the stove.
+• Bring a medium saucepan of salted water to a boil over medium-high heat.
+Set up an ice water bath next to the stove.

-• To serve, spread the mashed fava beans on crostini or crackers, or serve it in a bowl with the crostini alongside.
-Top with a slice of young Percorino or freshly grated aged Percorino, if you wish, and garnish with the remaining mint.
+• To serve, spread the mashed fava beans on toasted slices of a bagette for a crostini or with crackers.
+Top with a (optional) grated Percorino or Parmesan cheese, and garnish with the remaining mint.

 Reader Interactions